tor-actions/tor-browser-build/projects/tor/README.md

 ## Other Linux libraries

-For Linux we also include here libstdc++ (and the sanitizers, if enabled), even though they aren't needed by tor.

-Also, on we provide debug symbols, but only for Linux, and only in `tor-expert-bundle`.
+For Linux we provide debug symbols, but only for Linux, and only in `tor-expert-bundle`.